MiningMyBusiness/AccelerometerActivityRecognition/README.md

 ## The classifier
 Using the raw data for each activity, I performed the following processing and machine learning tasks

-1) split the data into 5 second time windows - 160 time points by 3 axes for a total of 4954 time windows each with a label - with 2 seconds of overlap
+1) split the data into 5 second time windows with 2 seconds of overlap - 160 time points by 3 axes for a total of 4954 time windows each with a label of the activity represented by that window.

 2) normalize the data so it ranges between 0-1.